-LOCKDOWN RADIO: A conversation with Radio Alhara about new internet radio in a time of restricted movement
+Our new music conference Tête-À-Têtes: LOCKDOWN RADIO.
+A conversation with Radio Alhara about new internet radio in a time of restricted movement

-The inaugural Tête-à-Têtes presented by Sled Island & Byta
+The inaugural Tête-à-Têtes music conference presented by Sled Island & Byta

-The Sled Island Music & Arts Festival and Byta, the platform for sending digital audio files and streams, are proud to announce the first in a regular series of free, online conversations about the changing landscape of music called Tête-à-Têtes.
-The series debuts December 1st at noon MST with Lockdown Radio: a conversation with Radio Alhara about new internet radio in a time of restricted movement.
+The Sled Island Music & Arts Festival and Byta are proud to announce their new series of free, online conversations.
+The Tête-à-Têtes series will look into the changing landscape of music.
+The series debuts December 1st at noon MST.

-In a time of unprecedented restricted movement, where the global community is isolated, but brought together by a universal concern, it is no surprise that internet radio is experiencing a modern day renaissance.
-With three of Radio Alhara‘s founders living in the occupied and landlocked West Bank, they are uniquely situated to understand and discuss the role and importance of internet radio, particularly in times of geographic isolation.
+In this time of unprecedented restricted movement, our global community is isolated, but brought together by a universal concern.
+As such, it is no surprise that internet radio is experiencing a modern day renaissance.
+Live in the occupied and landlocked West Bank, the three Radio Alhara‘s founders are uniquely situated to understand and discuss the role and importance of internet radio, particularly in times of geographic isolation.

-Radio Alhara (the neighbourhood radio) was created in quarantine and broadcasts from Ramallah, Bethlehem and Amman.
+Created in quarantine Radio Alhara (the neighbourhood radio) broadcasts from Ramallah, Bethlehem and Amman.
 Founded with local purpose, yet quickly amassing a global audience, it exchanges ideas and music alike, as a real-time response to the unique Middle-Eastern experience of the pandemic.